populse/populse.github.io/index.md

 Miscellaneous libs for the python environment of Populse / BrainVISA

 ## [soma-workflow](https://github.com/populse/soma-workflow):
-A unified and simple interface to parallel computing resource.
+A unified and simple interface to parallel computing resource

 Parallel computing resources are now highly available: multiple core machines, clusters or grids.
 Soma-workflow is a unified and simple interface to parallel computing resources which aims at making easier the use of parallel resources by non expert users and software.